How to Vent a Bathroom Fan Through the Roof? – Watch Video!

 Can you vent a bathroom fan into the attic?

-No, you can not vent a bathroom fan into the attic because in attics too much insulation airflow can keep excess moisture from escaping.
-Use the roof or to the gable wall to install a vent.
+No, you can not vent a bathroom fan into the attic because, in attics, too much insulation airflow can keep excess moisture from escaping.
+Use the roof or the gable wall to install a vent.

-How to install kitchen hood vent on the roof?
+How do you install a kitchen hood vent on the roof?

 To choose correctly and install aerators, you need to follow the following rules: